TheCalculatorsHub

 Grade Calculator Logic

-What Is the Grade Calculator?
+What the Weighted Grade Calculator Actually Does

 Simple Average vs Weighted Grade: Why It Matters

-The most consequential arithmetic mistake in grade tracking is treating all categories as equal when they are not.
-Consider a course with Homework at 20%, Quizzes at 15%, Midterm at 30%, and Final at 35%.
-A student scores 92% homework, 88% quizzes, 74% midterm, and 80% final.
-The simple average of those four scores is 83.5%, which is a B. The weighted grade is (92 x 20 + 88 x 15 + 74 x 30 + 80 x 35) / 100 = 81.1%, which is still a B but significantly lower.
-In a course where the boundary between a B and a C is 80%, those two numbers lead to very different conclusions about how much work is needed before the final.
+Consider a course with Homework at 20%, Quizzes at 15%, Midterm at 30%, and Final at 35%, where a student scores 92% homework, 88% quizzes, 74% midterm, and 80% final.
+The simple average of those four scores is 83.5%, a B. The weighted grade is (92 x 20 + 88 x 15 + 74 x 30 + 80 x 35) / 100 = 81.1%, still a B but meaningfully lower.
+In a course where the B-to-C boundary sits at 80%, those two numbers lead to very different conclusions about how much work remains before the final.
+That said, simple averaging is not always wrong, some courses genuinely weight all components equally, and the reliable way to know which applies is reading the grading section of the syllabus: percentage weights per category mean weighted calculation, a total point count with fixed per-assignment values means points mode.

 How Partial-Semester Normalisation Works